-- Title: The title of the dashboard. - Visibility: If you are an administrator, you can choose between Public and Private: - Public means that other users can access the dashboard. - Private means that only the user who created the dashboard can access it. - Show in Subcategories: If this checkbox is checked it means that you can access the dashboard will execute the reports also for subcategories of the category it was created in.
+- Title: The title of the dashboard. - Visibility: If you are an administrator, you can choose between Public and Private: - Public means that other users can access the dashboard. - Private means that only the user who created the dashboard can access it. - Show in Subcategories: If this checkbox is checked it means that you can access the dashboard also in subcategories of the category it was created in.To copy a dashboard: - 1 Go to the Home View and click on the Dashboards tab. - 2 Select a dashboard from the Dashboard list. - 3 Click Save As of the Dashboard group in the Action pane. - 4 Enter a new Title. - 5 Select Visibility and Show in Subcategories if required. - 6 Click Save.